 True Wealth

-He who loves money will not be satisfied with money; nor he who loves wealth, with gain.
+Those who love money will not be satisfied with money; nor will they who love wealth, with gain.
 (Ecclesiastes 5:10)

 What Is God Saying?

-Ecclesiastes is a style of writing popular in its time-Wisdom Literature.
-It seems disjointed to us, but there are flashes of insight as the sun catches the window of a passing car and sends its quick light in our direction.
+Ecclesiastes is written in a popular genre of the time, wisdom literature.
+It seems disjointed to us, but there are flashes of insight like sunlight catching a window.
 Ecclesiastes is inspired, but it deals with everyday life.
 It all boils down to this—life lived without God is futile.
 It is meaningless, pointless, and empty.
 If life without God is all there is to this brief sojourn on earth, then it's a cruel hoax or a not-so-funny joke.
 It is vanity, promising a lot and delivering nothing.

 How Does This Apply To Us?